 Take Off With Us – Sandahl Bergman, Chorus

-In 1981, my brother went to live in Tulsa, Oklahoma, for a few a months after he had finished high school.
-When he came back, he brought with him the “All That Jazz” soundtrack.
-I didn’t know much about the 1979 film, other than it had been nominated for a bunch of Oscars.
+In 1981, my brother went to live in Tulsa, Oklahoma, for a few months after he had finished high school.
+When he returned, he brought the “All That Jazz” soundtrack.
+I didn’t know much about the 1979 film other than it had been nominated for many Oscars.
 Also, I couldn’t watch it when it played in my hometown because the movie had been rated R-18.
 However, I liked the record a lot, and it wasn’t long before I started listening to it non-stop.

 Take Off With Us became the front-runner right away.
-My English wasn’t so good at the time, so many of the lyrics and message of the song escaped me.
-Nevertheless, there was something captivating about the track, particularly the syncopated beat of the drums and snap of the fingers at the start.
+My English wasn’t so good at the time, so many of the lyrics and messages of the song escaped me.
+Nevertheless, something was captivating about the track, particularly the syncopated beat of the drums and snap of the fingers at the start.
 I loved how the song started small and kept building up.
-The second part of the song felt enigmatic and dangerous, it went to a place that I definitely couldn’t understand.
-When I finally saw the movie I realised what it was all about.
+The song’s second part felt enigmatic and dangerous; it went to a place I couldn’t understand.
+When I finally saw the movie, I realised it was all about.

-“All That Jazz” is a film by Bob Fosse about a theatre director, Joe Gideon, wanting to have full control of his life, even when death presents herself backstage.
+“All That Jazz” is a film by Bob Fosse about a theatre director, Joe Gideon, wanting to fully control his life, even when death presents herself backstage.
 Many of the events in the movie were inspired by Fosse’s own experience, hence the semi-autobiographical nature of the film.
-The heart attack that Joe suffers, and eventually kills him, mirrors Fosse’s own heart attack in 1974 while in rehearsals for his masterpiece, “Chicago”.
+The heart attack that Joe suffers, and eventually kills him, mirrors Fosse’s heart attack in 1974 while rehearsing his masterpiece, “Chicago”.
 The reception the sexually charged Take Off With Us received by the fictional producers and backers in the film is said to mimic the same reaction Fosse got when he first showed backers one of “Chicago’s” musical numbers.
-“Razzle Dazzle”, one of the most celebrated numbers from Chicago, was originally staged on the court steps, and it apparently featured dancers simulating sex on the stage.
+“Razzle Dazzle”, one of the most celebrated numbers from Chicago, was originally staged on the court steps.
+It apparently featured dancers simulating sex on the stage.
 An idea the producers and backers of the show nixed right away.

-As I type this entry, I’ve realised that it was with Take Off With Us, that I started my long admiration for Bob Fosse.
-He’s work has been an inspiration throughout my entire career.
-There are still two other songs on the list that are linked to Fosse, so, I’ll tell you more about him and his influence on me later on.
+As I type this entry, I’ve realised that it was with Take Off With Us that I started my long admiration for Bob Fosse.
+His work has been an inspiration throughout my entire career.
+There are still two other songs on the list linked to Fosse, so I’ll tell you more about him and his influence on me later.